arpitboss/Car-Game/README.md

 # Car-Game

 This is a simple car game developed using Pygame, a popular game development library in Python.
-In this game, the player controls a car and tries to avoid obstacles while collecting rewards.
+In this game, the player controls a car and tries to avoid obstacles.
 The objective is to achieve the highest score possible.

 ![Screenshot](screenshot.png)